-- 5.4.1.1 Where the facility includes additions or connected structures of different construction, the rating and classification of the structure shall be based on one of the following: - Separate buildings where a 2-hour or greater fire resistancerated separation exists between the portions of the building - (2) The lower safety parameter point score involved, where such a separation does not exist - 5.4.1.2 The story used to determine the parameter value is the highest story used for confinement purposes.
-Story height is based on stories starting with the primary level of exit discharge.
-Where there are stories below the primary level of exit discharge, the maximum value assigned to the construction parameter shall be based on a two-story building or the actual story height, whichever is the lower value. - 5.4.1.3 A multitiered open cell block in an existing building shall be permitted to be considered a single story, provided that one or more of the following conditions exist: - (1) A smoke control system is provided (see recommended design criteria in A.23.3.1.3 of NFPA 101) to maintain the level of smoke filling from potential cell fires at least 5 ft (152 cm) above the floor level of any occupied tier. - (2) A smoke control system as described in 5.4.1.3(1) is provided to maintain the level of smoke filling at least 5 ft (152 cm) above the exit level where either of the following situations exist: - (a) The cell block is Use Condition II. - (b) The cell block is Use Condition III, and all persons housed in the cell block can pass through a free access smoke barrier or freely pass below the calculated smoke level with not more than 50 ft (15 m) of travel from their cell. - (3) Complete automatic sprinkler protection is provided.
+- 5.4.1.2 The story used to determine the parameter value is the highest story used for confinement purposes.
+Story height is based on stories starting with the level of exit discharge.
+Where there are stories below the level of exit discharge, the maximum value assigned to the construction parameter shall be based on a two-story building or the actual story height, whichever is the lower value. - 5.4.1.3 A multitiered open cell block in an existing building shall be permitted to be considered a single story, provided that one or more of the following conditions exist: - (1) A smoke control system is provided (see recommended design criteria in A.23.3.1.3 of NFPA 101) to maintain the level of smoke filling from potential cell fires at least 5 ft (1525 mm) above the floor level of any occupied tier. - (2) A smoke control system as described in 5.4.1.3(1) is provided to maintain the level of smoke filling at least 5 ft (1525 mm) above the exit level where either of the following situations exist: - (a) The cell block is Use Condition II. - (b) The cell block is Use Condition III, and all persons housed in the cell block can pass through a free access smoke barrier or freely pass below the calculated smoke level with not more than 50 ft (15 m) of travel from their cell. - (3) Complete automatic sprinkler protection is provided.